Updates from the President

 Societal laws are currently supporting and favouring the religion industry over other charitable organizations—especially when it comes to taxes.
 The church has had special status within the law regarding taxes since Christianity was declared the official religion of the state of the Roman Empire in 380 AD.
 Since then, many acts of law have provided churches (defined as “places of worship”) exemption from property taxes as well as giving them other monetary advantages.
 One such act is the “Charitable Uses Act of 1601” in England—which forms the bases of church privileges within the law of many countries of today.
 The status quo should no longer remain this way.

 Imagine if the countless organizations that are accomplishing meaningful good in the world were to be supported by the same tax advantages that churches are receiving.
-Belief in a god and wanting to do good for the world are mutually exclusive concepts, yet currently, to be defined as a registered charity, an organization must be associated with worshipping a deity.
+Belief in a god and wanting to do good for the world are mutually exclusive concepts, yet currently, to be defined as a registered charity with the sole purpose of “advancement of education”, an organization must be associated with worshipping a deity.

 Historically, each country identified with only one religion and the schooling of children involved the exposure to only that one religion.
 Then as the ethnicity of countries blended, schools became increasingly secular.
 Also, the scientific method was taught in public schools.
 As the years went by, fewer and fewer children were indoctrinated into their parent’s religion.
 As a result of these changes, most people today do not identify with a specific religion.